 In the example below, the US dollar basket on IG had shown a breakout on the upside.
 Note that prices do not have to reach the apex of the triangle before a breakout occurs.

 The ascending triangle may be regarded as a fan favourite amongst many technical traders out in the market.
 This is not only due to the simplicity, but the ease in assisting the setup of a trade.
 As with every trade, entry, exit and stop loss should be established at the start of the trade.

 As shown in the first picture above, a minimum price objective can be established from the breakout level by studying the magnitude of the base of the triangle.
 This price target can be used as the minimum level established for an exit from the trade.
 The entry point will evidently be the breakout level which one can use a buy order to enter the trade.
 As for the stop loss, one may shift it along the bottom rising trendline least prices should break out on the downside due to any news averse for the uptrend.
 Some leeway on the bottom would be recommended amid the imperfect pattern in practice.

 Limitations of trading the ascending triangle

 Perhaps already illustrated, the ascending triangle is rarely perfect in practice and would come with a lot of approximation particularly around the resistance levels both at the top and bottom.
 It will take one’s judgment and studying of the broader trend to decide if the ascending triangle pattern will likely be a reliable one.
 Even so, false breakouts are commonplace for triangle patterns, whether ascending, descending or symmetrical patterns.
-This is also the reason for stop loss to come in to prevent misrecognition of the trend and slippage due to sudden events.
+This is also the reason for stop loss or even guaranteed stop loss to come in to prevent misrecognition of the trend and slippage due to sudden events, particularly with guaranteed stops.